Professional Scrum Product Owner™ Training

 View the different Focus Areas covered within this class and others.

 All participants completing the PSPO course receive one password to take the PSPO I assessment.
-If you attempt the PSPO I assessment within 14 days of the class and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.
+PSPO class participants who attempt the PSPO I assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost..
 As a student of the PSPO class, you are also entitled to a discount on the PSPO II assessment.

 Scrum.org provides the highest quality Scrum training, training materials and certified Professional Scrum Trainers (PSTs) to teach them.
 Our training materials are created and maintained by Scrum co-creator Ken Schwaber, Scrum.org and the community of PSTs who teach the courses, helping to ensure that they are in tune with what’s happening in software development organizations and always up-to-date with the latest practices.